 - The health dimension is assessed by life expectancy at birth,

-- the education dimension is measured by mean of years of schooling for adults aged 25 years and more and expected years of schooling for children of school entering age.
+- the education dimension is measured by the mean of years of schooling for adults aged 25 years and more and expected years of schooling for children of school entering age.

 - The standard of living dimension is measured by gross national income per capita.

 HDI is measured on a scale of 0 to 1.
 Countries with the highest HDI are in Western Europe (e.g Norway’s is 0.949).
 North America, Australia (0.939).
 The lowest is in Central Africa.
-HDI is composite measure, meaning more than one variable is taken into account.
+HDI is a composite measure, meaning more than one variable is taken into account.